julaluehring/julaluehring.github.io/about.md

 <img src="/assets/images/JL-bw.jpeg" alt="Picture of Jula Luehring" style="float: right; width: 60%; min-width: 200px; padding: 0% 4% 2% 0%;" />

-My name is Jula.
-I work as a PhD student in the [Computational Communication Science Lab](https://compcommlab.univie.ac.at/) at the University of Vienna, but I am also affiliated with the [Complexity Science Hub](https://csh.ac.at/) as a Junior Fellow.
+I work as a pre-doctoral researcher in the [Computational Communication Science Lab](https://compcommlab.univie.ac.at/) at the University of Vienna and the [Complexity Science Hub](https://csh.ac.at/) in Vienna.
-Overall, I wonder how groups of people belonging to the same society can have diverging understandings of reality and particularly, why.
+My research focuses on understanding how groups of people belonging to the same society develop diverging realities and how these realities are shaped by psychological and technological dynamics (read more about the projects in the [research section](/projects/)).
-Generally, I use a combination of methods to approach this problem, but I am especially interested in using social media as a data source to study human behavior.
-For my current project, I am studying the spread of misinformation on social media and the impact of emotions on this phenomenon (read more about the project in the [research section](/research/)).

-I am a social scientist by training and I am particularly interested in the intersection of social science and computer science.
+While I am a social scientist at heart, I combine a variety of methods to approach this problem.
+I enjoy truly interdisciplinary settings, collaborating with and learning from computer scientists and physicists in my team.
+I'm particularly interested in how we can reliably use computational and complex methods to study social phenomena, often analyzing large-scale social media data to study such phenomena *in the wild*.
+For instance, to study effects of misinformation online -- where randomization is impossible --, I have applied causal inference approaches on observational data, and to understand potential selection effects, I have used panel study designs on social media users.

 My educational background is (political) communication science and polito-linguistics.
-I received my M.Sc. in Communication Science from the University of Amsterdam and my B.A. in German Language from the University of Bremen (with German studies as a major and Communication Science as a minor).
-Initially, I was interested in qualitative research and content analysis.
-However, during my Masters at ASCoR, I felt like there are some phenomena that should be studied *in the wild*.
-For instance, to study social behavior online, we can use social media as a data source.
+I received my M.Sc. in Communication Science from the University of Amsterdam and my B.A. in German Language from the University of Bremen (check out my educational background in [resume](/resume/)).

-Currently, I am learning *a lot* about machine learning and working efficiently with huge amounts of data.
-I am trying to decide if I am a Python or R person, but I am not there yet.
-I am always curious to see what other disciplines are up to.
-I am also passionate about open science and I always looking for ways to make my research more transparent and reproducible.
+During my doctoral education, I am learning *a lot* about machine learning and working efficiently and transparently with massive datasets remotely.

-Hit me up if you are interested in collaboration, have a question, or just want to chat about research, social media, or R vs Python!!
+Hit me up if you are interested in collaboration, have a question, or just want to chat about the best workflows, or social media data!